Thank you for your expression of interest in publishing your writing with Dulwich Centre Publications.

 Your response to this final question will be forwarded to the author:

-Kaethe is an experienced writer and editor and is very familiar with narrative ideas.
-Please feel free to contact her (click on her name above for her email addresses).
-Kaethe is available to provide editorial assistance and can be paid directly.
+Claire is an experienced writer and editor and is very familiar with narrative ideas.
+Please feel free to contact her.
+Claire is available to provide editorial assistance and can be paid directly.